 As discussed above, lithium serves as a highly effective and first-line treatment of bipolar illness (Geddes and Miklowitz, 2013; Malhi et al., 2017).
 The findings of the current study demonstrate that Li-6 produces a longer suppression of hyperactivity in an animal model of mania.
-Theoretically, this could imply that Li-6 may be more potent than its parent compound.
+Theoretically, this could imply that Li-6 may be either more potent than its parent compound.
 The inherent difficulty here is that Li-6 may also have a greater toxicity (it has been shown to have greater lethality at high doses than its parent compound; e.g., Alexander et al., 1982) and lithium itself already has a narrow therapeutic index (Baldessarini et al., 2019).
 Nevertheless, the possibility that Li-6 may have more therapeutic potency than its parent compound is certainly worthy of additional study.

-The authors have left to the end another explanation for the differential effects of Li-6 and Li-7 that is admittedly outside of conventional thinking.
-The current study is part of a larger effort to test a unique hypothesis - i.e., that quantum processing with nuclear spins might be operative in the brain and capable of underlying behavioral/ cognitive function (Fisher, 2015, 2017).
-The number of neutrons in the atomic nuclei of Li-6 and Li-7 are different and hence so are their nuclear spin properties.
-It is therefore conceivable that nuclear spin properties might be responsible for the differential effects of the two lithium isotopes in the current study.
-This would suggest that the brain has evolved to enable cognitive quantum processing - an intriguing possibility that has been speculated on by others (e.g., Penrose, 1989) and is the focus of ongoing research at UCSB.
+The authors have intentionally left to the end another explanation for the differential effects of Li-6 and Li-7 that is admittedly outside of conventional thinking.
+Professor Matthew Fisher, quantum physicist at the University of California, Santa Barbara, and a co-author on this paper, has been actively examining a unique hypothesis - i.e., that quantum processing with nuclear spins might be operative in the brain and capable of underlying behavioral/cognitive function (Fisher, 2015, 2017).
+Fisher has pointed out that if, as is commonly believed, the number of electrons of an atom/ion determines its chemical properties, then one would not expect that the number of neutrons in an atom's nucleus to play any significant role in biochemistry.
+The numbers of neutrons in the atomic nuclei of Li-6 and Li-7 are different and hence so are their nuclear spin properties.
+Could it be then, that nuclear spin properties are ultimately what is responsible for the differential effects of the two lithium isotopes in the current study?
+As Fisher himself has stated "might the brain have evolved to enable cognitive quantum processing?
+Are we in fact quantum computers?"
+This intriguing possibility has been speculated on by others (e.g., Penrose, 1989) and is the focus of ongoing research at UCSB.